hlissner/dotfiles/README.md

 + **Why did you write bin/hey?**

-  I'm non-plussed about the user story for nix's CLI tools and thought fixing it would be more productive than complaining about it on the internet.
+  I'm nonplussed by the user story for nix's CLI tools and thought fixing it would be more productive than complaining about it on the internet.
 Then I thought, [why not do both](https://youtube.com/watch?v=vgk-lA12FBk)?